lovebyuzi/KeyAuth-Discord-Bot/README.md

 ```
       Keyauth Discord bot, made by Zempex#9492
-       Any help DM me on discord and we can sort this out!
+      Ifyou need any help DM me on discord and we can sort this out!
+Zempex#9492

 ```
 1. Install Source code.